Activity holidays for families

 Read more: Kayaking trips in Wales.

 Hardened surf nuts love it here, but Wales is also an ideal place to learn to surf.
-With our gently shelving beaches, your teens will have heaps of time to catch their first wave.
+With our gently shelving beaches, your kids will have heaps of time to catch their first wave.
 Once they gain confidence there are plenty of intermediate and more challenging breaks to master too.

 Surfability UK surf school run fully accessible surfing lessons and experiences on Gower all year round for people with additional needs due to disability, illness, injury or learning difficulties.